v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilerinfo-setilinstrumentedcodemap-method.md

 ms.assetid: bce1dcf8-b4ec-4e73-a917-f2df1ad49c8a
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 65eee2e834251817b461f1cd1debf212696d5a5f
+ms.openlocfilehash: 32e63a6d2b6f739025d4c5558c16fe2d74fde73c
-ms.sourcegitcommit: 205b9a204742e9c77256d43ac9d94c3f82909808
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 09/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "70855702"
+ms.locfileid: "74449871"
 ---
 # <a name="icorprofilerinfosetilinstrumentedcodemap-method"></a>Metodo ICorProfilerInfo::SetILInstrumentedCodeMap

-Imposta una mappa codice per la funzione specificata utilizzando le voci della mappa MSIL (Microsoft Intermediate Language) specificate.
+Sets a code map for the specified function using the specified Microsoft intermediate language (MSIL) map entries.

 > [!NOTE]
-> Nel .NET Framework versione 2,0, la chiamata `SetILInstrumentedCodeMap` di su `FunctionID` un oggetto che rappresenta una funzione generica in un particolare dominio applicazione influirà su tutte le istanze di tale funzione nel dominio applicazione.
+> In the .NET Framework version 2.0, calling `SetILInstrumentedCodeMap` on a `FunctionID` that represents a generic function in a particular application domain will affect all instances of that function in the application domain.

 ## <a name="syntax"></a>Sintassi